--Private car transport: Private cars and vans at the port are usually pre-booked by tour agencies, so this is the choice only when you want to travel in your group and have booked a tour in advance with a local agency.
-This option is for those who do not want to choose the tour options offered by the ship.
+-Private car transport: Private cars and vans at the port are usually pre-booked by tour agencies, so this is the choice only when you want to travel in your group and have booked a tour with a local agency.
+This option is for those who do not wish to choose the ship’s tour options.

 Note: if you want to book a private tour to Vung Tau from Phu My, you should contact a local tour operator based in Vung Tau.

 -Back Beach (Bai Sau): Enjoy the year-round cool breezes of Vung Tau City at this favorite beach.
-As you may guess, there is also Front Beach (Bai Truoc), but the sand there is not as ideal and probably more suitable for just walking on the seaside road.
-Bai Sau stays the favorite choice for swimming, kite flying, and other fun beach activities.
+As you may guess, there is also Front Beach (Bai Truoc), but the sand there is not as ideal and probably more suitable for walking on the seaside road.
+Bai Sau is a favorite for swimming, kite flying, and other fun beach activities.
 Food and other services are also more available at Back Beach than Front Beach.

 -Robert Taylor’s Museum of Worldwide Arms: A picture inside the museum speaks for itself.
 One of the most worthwhile museums in Vietnam, this museum houses over 1,000 guns of different types and around 500 real-life-size human statues in solemn garments and soldier suits, creating mystique and intimidatingly exciting vibes.

--Shakyamuni Buddha Temple: Beholding the majestic Buddhist statue Thich Ca Phat Dai standing salient among the beautiful nature of Big Mountain (Nui Lon) is certainly a must on visiting Vung Tau City.
+-Shakyamuni Buddha Temple: Beholding the majestic Buddhist statue Thich Ca Phat Dai standing salient among the beautiful nature of Big Mountain (Nui Lon) is undoubtedly a must when visiting Vung Tau City.

--Christ the King Monument: Not only Buddhism but also Christianity showcases its best in this lovely coastal city.
-Christ the King Monument or the Statue of Christ is a much-loved attraction among local visitors regardless of their religion.
-From the top of the statue, you can admire a bird’s eye’s view of Vung Tau City, a combination of pristine beaches and verdant mountains.
+-Christ the King Monument: Buddhism and Christianity showcases its best in this lovely coastal city.
+Christ the King Monument or the Statue of Christ is a much-loved attraction among local visitors, regardless of their religion.
+From the top of the statue, you can admire a bird’s eye view of Vung Tau City, a combination of pristine beaches and verdant mountains.

-Discover more attractions of Vung Tau City and see details on their entrance fee and opening hours as well as eating options through our Vung Tau Travel Guide.
+Discover more attractions of Vung Tau City and see details on their entrance fee, opening hours, and eating options through our Vung Tau Travel Guide.

-Arriving in Phu My Port, you have various options to explore Vietnam – the beach city of Vung Tau, the iconic modern city of Ho Chi Minh, or the rustic and historic Cu Chi Tunnels.
+Arriving in Phu My Port, you can explore Vietnam – the beach city of Vung Tau, the iconic modern city of Ho Chi Minh, or the rustic and historic Cu Chi Tunnels.